 In June 1992, as a result of the astounding growth of the internet, RFC 1338, Supernetting: an Address Assignment and Aggregation Strategy, was published.
 This memo was the first to discuss the consequences of the “eventual exhaustion of the 32-bit IP address space.”
-Two years later RFC 1631, The IP Network Address Translator (NAT), was published which proposed a solution:
+Two years later RFC 1631, The IP Network Address Translator (NAT), was published.

 A protocol called IPv6, became a draft standard (RFC 2460) in 1998, as the successor to IPv4 and the long-term solution to IPv4 address exhaustion.
 This protocol provided an address space of 128 bits (a total of 3.4×1038 addresses – approximately 340 trillion trillion) but it wasn’t until July 2017, 19 years later, that the Internet Engineering Task Force (IETF) declared it an internet standard (RFC 8200).

 READ THE EBOOK: IPv6 – Are We There Yet?